Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium parameter estimates and uncertainties

-The uncertainty on $B$ includes three contributions from the $^{\mathrm{83m}}$Kr quad trap fitting process, which were described in \autoref{sec:Kr-quad-trap-uncertainties}.
-These contributions are the statistical uncertainty outputted by the $^{\mathrm{83m}}$Kr maximum likelihood fit ($\pm 3\times10^{-7}\,$T), the uncertainty in the gas composition of pre-tritium $^{\mathrm{83m}}$Kr data ($\pm 7\times10^{-7}\,$T), and simulation uncertainties on the instrumental resolution input to the $^{\mathrm{83m}}$Kr fit ($\pm 5\times10^{-7}\,$T).
+The uncertainty on $B$ includes three contributions from the $^{\mathrm{83m}}$Kr quad trap fitting process: the statistical uncertainty outputted by the $^{\mathrm{83m}}$Kr maximum likelihood fit ($\pm 3\times10^{-7}\,$T), the uncertainty in the gas composition of pre-tritium $^{\mathrm{83m}}$Kr data ($\pm 7\times10^{-7}\,$T), and simulation uncertainties on the instrumental resolution input to the $^{\mathrm{83m}}$Kr fit ($\pm 5\times10^{-7}\,$T).
 Combining the three uncertainties in quadrature, we measure a mean magnetic field of $B=0.9578099(9)\,$T. Separately, there is a magnetic field uncertainty from a 0.5\,eV uncertainty on the $^{\mathrm{83m}}$Kr K-line energy~\cite{V_nos_2018}.
 Accounting for the external K-line uncertainty, we find $B=0.9578104(13)\,$T for the tritium analysis.